michaelsimon/tvcom_toptwenty_cli_gem/README.md

-# Tvcomtoptwenty

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tvcom_toptwenty`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# TV.com Top Twenty TV Shows
+This Ruby gem will allow you to display the current top 20 TV shows according to TV.com.
+Additionally, for each show you will be able to get additional information including channel and air times, recent episodes, and top billed cast.

 ## Installation